Nature photography: Landscape photography

+As is the trend in much of nature photography, the focus of landscape photography is on the natural beauty of the world with little artificial lighting or staging.
+There are also forms of landscape photography that are seen as more artistic or abstract than others, though those seem to lean more towards a macro photography style.

 Wildlife photography

-Wildlife photography is all about capturing animals in their natural habitats.
-The animals are often photographed in action, such as eating, fighting, or in flight.
-Alternatively, more static portraits may be used to show detail of the animal or to depict it in its environment.
-Captive or controlled animals are often photographed instead of true wild specimens, although it is arguable as to whether this constitutes true wildlife photography.
+Wildlife photography focuses on capturing pictures of animals, especially those considered exotic, in their natural habitats, and therefore, only became truly popular once cameras were portable.
+Depending on the purpose of the photograph and photographer, wildlife photography can either portray the animals in action (such as eating, fighting, or in flight), or in more static and detailed poses for identification purposes.
+Much like in landscape photography, wildlife photography is also often used in magazines such as National Geographics to inform and inspire audiences.

-The world's largest photography organizations, the Photographic Society of America, the Fédération Internationale de l'Art Photographique and the Royal Photographic Society, have agreed on a definition for nature and wildlife photography that will be applied to photography competitions.
+Photographs taken of captive or controlled animals are not considered wildlife photography as by definition from three of the world's largest photography societies, the Photographic Society of America, the Fédération Internationale de l'Art Photographique and the Royal Photographic Society.
+According to these three photography societies, the definition for wildlife photography that will be applied to photography competitions, is photos taken of any zoological of biological organism (including fungi and algae), in an uninhibited (wild) environment.

 The techniques of wildlife photography differ greatly from those used in landscape photography.
-For example, in wildlife photography wide apertures are used to achieve a fast shutter speed, freeze the subject's motion, and blur the backgrounds, while landscape photographers prefer small apertures.
+For example, in wildlife photography wide apertures are used to achieve a fast shutter speed, freeze the subject's motion, and blur the backgrounds, while landscape photographers prefer small apertures to keep the entire frame in focus.
 Wildlife is also usually shot with long telephoto lenses from a great distance; the use of such telephoto lenses frequently necessitates the use of a tripod (since the longer the lens, the harder it is to handhold).
-Many wildlife photographers use blinds or camouflage.
+Many wildlife photographers also use blinds or camouflage in order to get closer to their subjects and capture more appealing shots without scaring the animals or affecting their behavior, a method that was developed early on, since camera lenses were not developed enough to take quality photos over long distances.